kushagratrivedi2005/Salesforce-Compass/documentation.md

 2. Implement ensemble methods combining multiple model predictions
 3. Create interactive dashboards using Plotly or Dash
 4. Add more advanced models like Prophet or LSTM neural networks
+5. Enhance the API with authentication and rate limiting for production use
+6. Add real-time data ingestion capabilities